-In supporting this policy, FIG will ensure that the work of its Commissions and other bodies dovetails with that of official standardisation bodies, to ensure that the greatest possible benefit for practising surveyors and their clients is achieved.
-This dovetailing will be reflected in Commission, Task Force and Permanent Institution (PI) workplans - these will include the creation of necessary information and explanatory material, and any planned output from any of FIG's bodies will be discussed with the relevant standardisation bodies before it is created.
-FIG will also seek to work with other international bodies representing surveyors, to ensure the most effective use of resources.
+In supporting this policy, FIG will dovetail the work of its Commissions and other bodies with that of official standardisation bodies, to ensure that the greatest possible benefit for practising surveyors and their clients is achieved.
+This dovetailing will be reflected in Commission, Task Force and Permanent Institution (PI) workplans - these will include the creation of necessary information and explanatory material, and any relevant planned output from any of FIG's bodies will be discussed with the relevant standardisation bodies before it is created.
+FIG will also seek to work closely with other international bodies representing surveyors, to ensure the most effective collective use of resources.

-In the short-term, the FIG Task Force on Standards will provide the necessary coordination in planning of activity to achieve these goals, recognising that it is through the Commissions and Member Associations that most of the necessary work and liaison will be achieved.
-The structural arrangements within FIG for the medium-term coordination of standardisation activities will be determined in light of the decisions made on the future structure of FIG Commissions and Permanent Institutions.
+Since 1998, the FIG Task Force on Standards has provided the necessary coordination in planning of activity to achieve these goals, recognising that it is through the Commissions and Member Associations that most of the necessary work and liaison will be achieved.
+The new structural arrangements proposed embed standards activity more explicitly in the workplans of Commissions and PIs, with a network of Commission representatives providing overall coordination of activity, and advice to Council as necessary.
+The roles are described in more detail in Section D of this Guide.